 In total, he earned just two Golden Globe nominations.
 To clarify, Newhart’s other leading role in “Newhart” holds the 45th position.

 The figures don’t strongly support a definite “yes” vote, so I’m inclined to place this one in the “maybe” column.

 Rowan Atkinson, Edmund Blackadder, Blackadder

-That leaves Grammer, O’Connor, Alda, Danson, Perry, and Winkler as yes recommendations, and Newhart and Atkinson as borderline nominees, with no firm no picks.
+So, to recap, we have Grammer, O’Connor, Alda, Danson, Perry, and Winkler as clear “yes” recommendations, while Newhart and Atkinson stand as borderline nominees, with no definitive “no” selections.